microsoft/sqlmanagementobjects/README.md

 ### Microsoft.SqlServer.SqlManagementObjects

 This package is the primary development SDK for SMO.
-It provides both NetFx and NetStandard binaries.
+It provides both NetFx and .Net binaries.
 Capabilities of the NetStandard binaries may be limited by that platform, such as the lack of WMI support.
-Version suffixes for this package include "preview" and "msdata".
-The preview suffix indicates the package was built using System.Data and System.Data.SqlClient as its SQL client driver for NetFx.
-The msdata suffix indicate the package uses Microsoft.Data.SqlClient as its SQL client driver for NetFx.

 The binaries are strong named and Authenticode signed.

 ### Microsoft.SqlServer.SqlManagementObjects.Loc

 This package has resource DLLs with localized strings corresponding to the DLLs in Microsoft.SqlServer.SqlManagementObjects.

-### Microsoft.SqlServer.SqlManagementObjects.SSMS

-This package has NetFx binaries that continue to use System.Data.SqlClient as their SQL client driver.
-It is mainly intended for use by Sql Server Management Studio and Sql Server Data Tools until such time as those tools can upgrade to Microsoft.Data.SqlClient.
-If you are building SSMS 18 extensions that depend on SMO, use this package instead of Microsoft.SqlServer.SqlManagementObjects.

 ## Microsoft.SqlServer.Management.SmoMetadataProvider

 SmoMetadataProvider provides completion support for TSQL language services in Azure Data Studio and the Sql Server extension for VS Code.

-## Microsoft.SqlServer.Management.SmoMetadataProvider.SSMS

-SmoMetadataProvider.SSMS provides completion support for the TSQL language service in Sql Server Management Studio.

 ## Versioning